Japanese Language Education and Culture Studies Course

 Raj Lakhi SEN | Modern & Contemporary Japanese Literature, Comparative & Interdisciplinary Literature, Gender Studies | sen-rl@staff. |

-- Note2: ※ to the right of the name indicates faculty members in charge of courses taught in English.
+- Note2: ※ next to a faculty member’s name indicates they are responsible for courses taught in English.

-At the graduate level, we encourage students to select a research theme based on their own interests and concerns, not limited to the topics mentioned above.
-Through collaborative discussions in the laboratory, our goal is to support the development of original and insightful research leading to a compelling thesis.
+At the graduate level, students are encouraged to choose research themes based on their own interests and concerns, beyond those listed above.
+Through collaborative laboratory discussions, we aim to support the development of original and insightful research leading to a strong thesis.

 Course / Program Name